bespinian/blog/content/posts/observables-with-angular-and-feathers.md

 date: 2016-03-14
 ---

 [Feathers](http://feathersjs.com) is a modern API framework for Node.js.
-It exposes its backend services as a REST API or as a websocket API.
-To consume the exposed websockets from an Angular app, it makes sense to create Angular services to abstract the respective Feathers services in a way that makes it easy for our Angular components to consume them.
+It exposes its backend services as a REST API or as a WebSocket API.
+To consume the exposed WebSockets from an Angular app, it makes sense to create Angular services to abstract the respective Feathers services in a way that makes it easy for our Angular components to consume them.
 This tutorial is assuming that you are using the [Angular CLI](https://github.com/angular/angular-cli) for your app.

-In my example, I'll use a simple todo service and a component that lists those todos.
+In my example, I'll use a simple to-do service and a component that lists those to-dos.

 ## Import libraries

-As a first step we'll need to add the two libraries `socket.io-client` and `feathers-client` to our project.
+As a first step, we'll need to add the two libraries `socket.io-client` and `feathers-client` to our project.
 This can easily be done using npm:

 ```shell
 $ npm install --save socket.io-client feathers-client